Home » International Relations » Israel-Iran Conflict

 • Iran knows it crossed a line when it became the first nation state in West Asia to launch an attack on Israel since the 1991 Gulf War, which means its objective was to demonstrate its capabilities.

-• Iran knows Israel is likely to retaliate and if Israel directly hits Iran, it cannot just walk away from the conflict.
+• Iran knows Israel is likely to retaliate, and if Israel directly hits Iran, it cannot just walk away from the conflict.

-• This shows that the latest attack is Iranians’ way of telling Israel that it is ready for an open war.
+• This shows that the latest attack is the Iranians’ way of telling Israel that it is ready for an open war.

 Sharing is caring!